viniciusbarbosapaiva/viniciusbarbosapaiva/README.md

 ### Hi everyone! 👋

-My name is Vinicius, I am a Master on Production and Computacional System currently working as a Data Scientist.
+My name is Vinicius, I am a Master in Production and Computacional System currently working as a Data Scientist.
 I am passionate about kitesurf and data-driven technologies.
 In my spare time you will probably find me playing with my daughter or playing Fifa on Xbox.

 Currently, as a Data Scientist, I am able to:
 * To develop algorithms using Python language to filter results from collected data;